ElMassimo/vite_ruby/docs/guide/deployment.md

 Deploying a Ruby web app using _Vite Ruby_ should be quite straightforward.

-The <kbd>assets:precompile</kbd> is a standard for Ruby web apps, and is typically run automatically for you upon deployment if you are using a PaaS such as [Heroku][heroku1], or added in Capistrano scripts.
+<kbd>assets:precompile</kbd> is a standard for Ruby web apps, and is typically
+run automatically for you upon deployment if you are using a PaaS such as [Heroku][heroku1], or added in Capistrano scripts.

-_Vite Ruby_ will trigger a Vite build whenever <kbd>assets:precompile</kbd> is run, and the resulting assets will be placed [inside][publicOutputDir] the `public` folder.
+<kbd>vite:build</kbd> will be executed whenever <kbd>assets:precompile</kbd> is run,
+and the resulting assets will be placed [inside][publicOutputDir] the `public` folder.

 ::: tip CDN Support